 There are no deadlines for the Rolling Voucher Program.
 Applications will be considered at any point during the year.
 Applications will be reviewed by a committee of Duke Microbiome Center faculty, and applicants will be quickly notified of funding decisions.

 Eligibility as a principal investigator is restricted to (1) faculty members of the Duke Microbiome Center, or (2) postdoctoral fellows or graduate students working in the lab of a Duke Microbiome Center faculty member.
 Voucher awards will expire one year after award, and will be administered by the Duke University School of Medicine’s Office of Research Resources.

-Investigators previously awarded a voucher are eligible to apply for and receive a new voucher if the work proposed is significantly and scientifically distinct from previous awards.
-Applications are limited to one per investigator at any given time, and a maximum of $10,000 in voucher funds every two years.
+Principal investigators previously awarded a voucher are eligible to apply for and receive a new voucher if the work proposed is significantly and scientifically distinct from previous awards.
+Awards are limited to one per principal investigator at any given time, and a maximum of $10,000 in voucher funds within any two year window.
 Priority will be given to proposals seeking to develop preliminary data for grant applications.